1926 Women's British Open Squash Championship

-The 1926 Ladies Open Championships was held at the Queen's Club, West Kensington in London from 14–19 December 1925.
+The 1926 Ladies Open Championships was held at the Queen's Club, West Kensington in London from 14 to 19 December 1925.

 Cecily Fenwick won the title defeating Nancy Cave in the final.
 This championship was held in the 1925 but in the 1925/26 season so is attributed as being the 1926 event.
 Joyce Cave was unable to defend her title due to injury and the Times reported that due to her injury she was unable to train with her sister Nancy Cave which had a bearing on the result of the final.